spell/zeldaspeedruns/README.md

 ZeldaSpeedRuns is written in Java 15, to run and compile the project, you must have at least JDK v15 or higher installed.

-It is recommended that you use Docker to set up the environment, see the section about Docker below.

 ### Instructions

 1. Clone this repository.